stardust5555/100-days-code/log.md

 **Thoughts:** Really happy about the koala code.
 I'm a bit annoyed that I didn't get enough time to practise some Javascript after going through my notes, but hopefully will have some more time tomorrow.

 ### Day 4: April 28, 2022
+**Today's Progress:** Just been messing around with functions and objects.

+**Thoughts:** I feel better about objects, dot notation and bracket notation.
+But I'm still struggling with functions.